...

 Izamal is often called the “yellow city” or “city of three cultures” because it combines Mayan, colonial and contemporary cultures.
 In Izamal there are a number of important archaeological sites of the pre-Hispanic culture.

-During the Spanish invasion, the Europeans built their monastery on the site where the pyramid used to be.
-Today, the bright yellow monastery is the dominant feature of the town.
-For more information, see the article on
+During the Spanish invasion, Europeans built their monastery on the site where a pyramid once stood.
+Today, the brightly yellow monastery is the dominant feature of the city.
+You can find more information in the article about Valladolid.

 5) Amusement park for children and adults – Xel-ha